qlik-oss/core-website/docs/services/qix-engine/script_syntax/10_Formatting_functions.md

-## FormattingFunctions
+# Formatting functions

-# ApplyCodepage - script and chart function
+## ApplyCodepage - script and chart function

- **ApplyCodepage()**
-applies a different code page character set to the field or text stated in the expression.
-The
+ **ApplyCodepage()** applies a different code page character set to the field or text stated in the expression.
+The **codepage** argument must be in number format.
- **codepage**
-argument must be in number format.

 Although ApplyCodepage can be used in chart expressions, it is more commonly used as a script function in the data load editor.
 For example,